fboender/sshbg/README.md

 If there are any results, your terminal is not supported.
 Unless it's Tilix, in which case for some reason it *is* supported.
 I dunno why, don't ask.

+Again, **don't ask me for support for your specific terminal**.
+Changes are very good that it can't be supported.

 ## How does it work?